AshleyF/Forthkit/interpreter/readme.md

 This is quite different to how variables normally work in Forth.
 Normally a variable is merely a memory address and fetch (`@`) and store (`!`) are general operators for addressing memory.
 We want to keep the moving parts cleanly separated for now.

-The `var` word creates a variable by the name of the following token (e.g. `var something`).
+The `variable` word creates a variable by the name of the following token (e.g. `variable something`).
 It does this by getting the next token as the name.
 This is the first of several words that interact with parsing by intercepting tokens before `evaluate()` sees them.
-So this adds _syntax_ to the language: `var {name}`.
+So this adds _syntax_ to the language: `variable {name}`.
 It created a slot in `self.variables` and also adds a word to the dictionary that pushes the index of the variable.

 ```python
   def variable(self):